ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

         Lab 1 submission
     Tested on: Windows 10

-    This lab was compeleted late since this student has not obtained the lab equipment until the due date (Sep 23rd).
+    This lab was completed late since this student has not obtained the lab equipment until the due date (Sep 23rd).
 The new hard due date is set to be Sep 30th.